My friend Veer shared this advertisement from 1947.

 The most dangerous man, to any government, is the man who is able to think things out for himself, without regard to the prevailing superstitions and taboos.
 Almost invariably he comes to the conclusion that the government he lives under is dishonest, insane and intolerable, and so, if he is romantic, he tries to change it.
 And if he is not romantic personally, he is apt to spread discontent among those who are. ― HL Mencken

-First post of 2014 and therefore sets the tone for the rest of the year -- freedom.
+First post of 2014 and therefore sets the tone for the rest of the year — freedom.
 Individual freedom.
 Actually, freedom is about individuals.
 Collectives are really an abstraction and in reality only individuals exist.
-So to say that a particular collective is free -- Indians or Americans or Africans -- what is really meant is that each individual in that collective is free.
+So to say that a particular collective is free — Indians or Americans or Africans — what is really meant is that each individual in that collective is free.
 The question is: what is the individual free from?
 From coercion by other individuals.
 The following is an opinion piece published last month in Niti Central.

 Now for the important matter of the distinction between rights and freedoms.
 Of late, there has been a proliferation of rights.
 There’s the right to information, right to employment, right to food, right to education, and so on.
-Somehow people start thinking that the expansion of rights enhances freedom but in fact it is the … Continue reading The distinction between Rights and Freedoms.
+Somehow people start thinking that the expansion of rights enhances freedom but in fact it is the opposite: the expansion of rights actually reduces our freedom.